FF6BeyondChaos/BeyondChaosRandomizer/README.md

     myself086 - new menu features and natural magic expansion Dracovious - Created new GUI and R-Limit, and some other codes GreenKnight5 - First GUI, Cecilbot
-    DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with CE releases Crimdahl - Rotating status patch, dancelessons code, removeflashing code, lots of help with CE releases, fusoyeahhh - lots of help with CE releases RazzleStorm - refactoring some code, adding type hints, lots of help with CE releases CDude - lots of help with event codes for CE versions, fixing Bio Blast and Flash/Schiller animations Cecil188 - ported over music, owner of the Discord, and overall helper with everything
+    DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with early CE releases Crimdahl - Rotating status patch, dancelessons code, removeflashing code, lots of help with CE releases, lots of GUI updates fusoyeahhh - lots of help with early CE releases RazzleStorm - refactoring some code, adding type hints, lots of help with early CE releases CDude - lots of help with event codes for CE versions, major bug fixer and code wrangler, and overall a HUGE help Cecil188 - ported over music, owner of the Discord, and overall helper with everything